 Our Mission Partners

 Jacob and Leidy Paul– Armenia, Colombia

 Jacob grew up in and was part of the Village Green community before moving to Armenia, Quindío Colombia in 2009.
 He met Leidy there and they were married in January of 2014.
 They currently serve and work in their local church (Iglesia Cristiana Shalom), as well as a Youth foundation (ZONA J).
 Under ZonaJ, they founded El Nido to help serve vulnerable pregnant teenagers.
 It is their prayer that through El Nido these new young mothers will become ready for motherhood, develop new skills, learn how to deal with various emotions and feel Jesus’ love for them so that it will give them hope for a better future.
 Jacob is also involved in teaching a leadership program and they are both involved in Reaxion, which is a biannual leadership conference.
 They continue to dream and hope to grow these projects as time passes.

 The Flemings– Tokyo, Japan

 Rob and Kathryn send these words: “We have spent over 20 years church planting in northern Japan, and moving to Tokyo for this three-year commitment is a significant change for us.
 We have always lived in a small rural city, where there are very few churches and almost no western expats.
 We will move to a city of 40 million people, with and a greater Christian presence.
 We have always enjoyed living in a house and weeding the backyard garden.
 Tokyo means a small Japanese apartment in a big building.
 We will spend our first few months discovering what ministry God has in store for us.
 We have been blessed to see a fruitful church planting ministry, focusing on evangelism and discipleship, with the goal of seeing our converts going on to become soul winners in Japan.
 There are churches in Tokyo that we would like to cooperate with.
 Over 95% of Japanese believers never get around to sharing their faith with anyone.
 We are praying that God would lead us to more “good fruit” during the next three years.
 Pray for us.
 Our travels over the past 10 months have taught us an important lesson.
 Many of you have been praying for us; some daily!
 Your prayers keep us in Japan, effectively reaching out to people there.
 As we transition back to Japan in July, please pray.
 We need to settle as a family of three in Tokyo, while Grady and Tess resume their studies in Canada.
 Pray for wisdom from God to make good life/work decisions that will affect us for at least the next three years, and pray that God would impact many in Tokyo for eternity.
 We have been slowly learning Psalm 16 as a family this summer as we anticipate many changes and separation again.
 “Keep me safe oh God, for in you I take refuge.
 I say to the Lord, You are my Lord; Apart from you I have nothing good.”
 Please keep us prayed for in these next few months.”
 Rob and Kathryn.

 The Griffiths– Vienna, Austria

-Jonathan and Bel, met in Vienna after Bel felt called back to Austria, after working 6 years with the OM Ships Ministry.
+Jonathan and Bel, met in Vienna when Bel felt called back to Austria, after working six years with the OM Ships Ministry.
 They were married in 2008.
 Bel is still active in missions, as a member of the OM Austria Board and providing regular missions focused inputs at church.
 Both Bel and Jonathan are involved in coaching and mentoring, seekers in the neighbourhood, and believers through church and work.
 80% of the 8.4 million Austrians are “Christians,” with 75% Catholic and 5% Protestants.
-Within that 5% the majority is Lutherans, with less than 0.5 percent as Evangelicals.
-Many Austrians associate their “religious” affiliation based on family heritage with little or no understanding of what a Christian really is.
-Though this affiliation is very strong, there is lot of wounds, skepticism and questioning of the “old beliefs.”
-Pray as we walk, talk and listen to the wounded skeptics!
-As the Director of Specialized Content Department, Jonathan manages a growing team that researches, develops and writes media programs addressing the social issues the church is facing in Europe.
-Some of the projects are: Trauma, Disaster & Relief, Refugees, Theology of Suffering, Persecuted Church, Theology of Giving, Reconciliation.
+Within that 5%, the majority is Lutherans, with less than 0.5 per cent as Evangelicals.
+Many Austrians associate their “religious” affiliation based on family heritage with little or no understanding of what a Christian is.
+Though this affiliation is very strong, there is a lot of wounds, scepticism and questioning of the “old beliefs.”
+Much of our time is spent walking with along their “Emmaus Road,” while we share our lives with them.

 Sara Leggett– Calgary, Canada

 Sara grew up and was part of Village Green.
 She has worked full-time in ministry to students through the work of Inter-Varsity Christian Fellowship since 2003, mentoring staff and students first in Central Asia, then in Toronto, and most recently in Calgary.
 Leading a multi-cultural staff team to plant International Student Ministry at the University of Calgary, her present role includes hospitality, modelling and deepening of cross-cultural friendship, and the leading and training of students and staff in Bible study, in prayer, in leadership and in reaching out to others with the good news of life in Christ.
 Students from around the world have come to Canada to study, and are longing for community, safe places to explore questions of faith and spirituality or alternatively to continue growing in their Christian Faith, opportunities to learn about other cultures and build cross-cultural friendships, to develop leadership skills and celebrate life together.
 Sara and her colleagues are excited about the ways God has been laying the foundation for their International Friendship Club, which seeks to meet these needs on campus, and are praying for students in the coming year who will begin to partner with them in investing deeply in this growing community.
 Likewise, at Olds College Sara’s (part-time) work with undergraduate students has her focusing on the training, discipleship and spiritual development of these young leaders, with the vision of influencing this smaller campus and their communities in the name of Christ Sara is grateful for the opportunity to continue to partner with the global Church through working with sister student movements connected to the International Fellowship of Evangelical Students (IFES).